pangucciole/CybersecurityLab/README.md

-# Exploiting "Morning Catch": from Phishing to Double Extorsion
+# Exploiting "Morning Catch": from Phishing to Double Extortion

 ## Introduction

 ### Scenario

-This laboratory describes a Spearphishing attack to a company CEO with the purpose of stealing credentials, accessing the system and then stealing sensitive information for Double Extorsion.
+This laboratory describes a Spearphishing attack to a company CEO with the purpose of stealing credentials, accessing the system and then stealing sensitive information for Double Extortion.

 **Threat model:** attacker has access to the network from the inside.